lingvanex-mt/models/README.md

 The models are available for download and you can use them in your projects.
 You can easily run them in your Python environment as shown below.
-Also we have translation models for [100 other languages](https://lingvanex.com/products/on-premise-machine-translation/).
-Contact us info@lingvanex.com
 ### Requirements

 To run the models, you need to install ctranslate2 and sentencepiece: